Michel Chalhoub: Career

-In 1990 was the Invasion of Kuwait followed by the Gulf War, they were forced to establish an exile operation in order to keep the company going.
+In 1990, after the invasion of Kuwait, followed by the Gulf War, they established an exile operation in order to keep the company going.

 They ended up controlling about 20% of the region's market in luxury goods.

 Personal life

 Michel Chalhoub was married to Widad, and they lived in Dubai.

 Their two sons, Anthony and Patrick, took over as co-CEOs of Chalhoub Group in 2001.
 Since Anthony’s death in 2018, Patrick is the sole CEO.

 Death

 Michel Chalhoub died on 30 July 2021, aged 89.
 He is survived by his wife Widad and one son, Patrick.